 10.4 Search space set group switching and skipping of PDCCH monitoring

 A UE can be provided

+a group index for a respective Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList for PDCCH monitoring on a serving cell,

-a group index for a respective Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList for PDCCH monitoring on a serving cell.
+a group index for a respective Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r17 for PDCCH monitoring on an active DL BWP of a serving cell.

-If the UE is not provided searchSpaceGroupIdList for a search space set, the following procedures are not applicable for PDCCH monitoring according to the search space set.
+If the UE is not provided searchSpaceGroupIdList or searchSpaceGroupIdList-r17 for a search space set, the following procedures that are based on search space set group switching are not applicable for PDCCH monitoring according to the search space set.

+A UE can be provided a set of durations by PDCCHSkippingDurationList for Type3-PDCCH CSS set or USS set for PDCCH monitoring on an active DL BWP of a serving cell.
+If the UE is not provided PDCCHSkippingDurationList, the following procedures related to skipping of PDCCH monitoring are not applicable.

 If a UE is provided cellGroupsForSwitchList, indicating one or more groups of serving cells, the following procedures apply to all serving cells within each group; otherwise, the following procedures apply only to a serving cell for which the UE is provided searchSpaceGroupIdList.

 When a UE is provided searchSpaceGroupIdList, the UE resets PDCCH monitoring according to search space sets with group index 0, if provided by searchSpaceGroupIdList.